DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 ## Teaching people

-I'm **insanely passionate** about teaching people the raw super powers that come when adopting serverless technology.
+I'm **insanely passionate** about teaching people the raw superpowers that come when adopting serverless technology.

-Scaling, Operating, and Maintaining an application at massive scale is now well within the grasp of the frontend devs.
+Scaling, Operating, and Maintaining an application at a massive scale is now well within the grasp of the frontend devs.
 If you can write javascript, you can build a badass serverless stack.

 To that end, most of my content is focused around that.